Joe Markley: First State Senate stint

 On November 6, 1984, Markley, a member of the Republican Party was first elected to the Connecticut State Senate due in part to the Reagan landslide of 1984 where President Reagan carried over 60% of the vote in the state.
 He ran for re-election in 1986, but was defeated – consistent with the national trend of the 1986 midterm elections where Democrats made gains throughout the country.

 Twenty-four year hiatus

 When Lowell Weicker proposed a state income tax for Connecticut in 1991, Markley, along with Tom Scott formed the Connecticut Taxpayers Committee to spearhead the opposition.
 On October 5, 1991 they organized the largest rally in Connecticut history to be held on the grounds of the state capitol.

 Markley also returned to teaching where he taught English at the high school and college levels.

 Second State Senate stint

-On November 2, 2010, Markley returned to the State Senate for a second tenure.
-He has since been re-elected three times, running unopposed by the Democrats in 2014.
-He was one of Governor Malloy's most outspoken critics, sparking rumors he might run as a gubernatorial candidate in 2018.
+Markley returned to the State Senate after defeating Democrat John Barry in 2010 and was narrowly re-elected in 2012 before posting substantial victory margins in 2014 and 2016.
+His outspoken criticism of then-Governor Dannel Malloy led to speculation that he might run as a gubernatorial candidate in 2018.